Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Empirical Results

 For each of $n=100,200,\dots,25600$, we consider 75 replications of drawing a dataset of size $n$ and constructing each of the above four estimates.
-We plot the mean-squared error of each method and $n$ over the 75 replications in \cref{fig: sim MSE}.
+We plot the mean-squared error of each method and $n$ over the 75 replications in \cref{fig: sim MSE}(a).
 The shaded regions show plus/minus one standard error of this as the sample mean of 75 squared errors.
 We clearly see that LDML offers significant improvements over the other methods when we use flexible machine learning methods to tackle estimand-dependent nuisances.

-In \cref{fig: sim coverage}, we additional report the coverage of the true parameter using the standard error estimate proposed in \cref{remark: variance over splits,rem:variancee_quantile}.
+In \cref{fig: sim MSE}(b), we additionally report the coverage of the true parameter using the standard error estimate proposed in \cref{rem:variancee_quantile} and \cref{sec: practical}.
 Namely, for each of the three random runs of each method, we take the sample standard deviation of the estimated influence function evaluated at the final estimand and with the cross-fitted nuisances and divide it by $\sqrt{n}$ times an estimate of $f_t(\theta_1^*)$ given by cross-fitted IPW kernel density estimation at the estimand.
 (We do the same for the IPW estimate for the sake of comparison but note IPW's asymptotic variance may also depend on the propensity-estimation variance, unlike LDML and DML.)
 We take the median of these standard errors over the three runs and add to it the standard deviation of estimands over the three runs divided by $\sqrt{3}$.
-Then we consider the 95\% confidence interval given by the estimand plus/minus 1.96 of this estimated standard error. \Cref{fig: sim coverage} shows the sample mean coverage of $\theta_1^*$ over the 75 replications, and the shaded region shows plus/minus one standard error of this sample mean.
-As \cref{fig: sim coverage} shows, LDML offers good coverage while the other methods have too much bias to get correct coverage based only on standard errors.
+Then we consider the 95\% confidence interval given by the estimand plus/minus 1.96 of this estimated standard error. \Cref{fig: sim MSE}(b) shows the sample mean coverage of $\theta_1^*$ over the 75 replications, and the shaded region shows plus/minus one standard error of this sample mean. { LDML offers good, calibrated coverage (the 100\% coverage for some $n$ can be attributed to only observing 75 replications with 95\% success probability each).
+The other methods have poor coverage, which may be attributed to significant bias so that confidence intervals based only on standard errors of the sample average would undercover and even get worse as samples grow and standard errors shrink relative to bias.
+In particular, the IPW estimate's convergence directly depends on that of the random-forest-estimated propensities, so convergence may be slower than $\sqrt{n}$ and/or the true standard error may be far larger than that of the cross-fitted sample average.
+Similarly, using DML to estimate the control-variate term using a discretization or a forest need not converge, so ultimately their convergence and standard errors may be similar to IPW's, again leading to underconvering.}